 There are other factors to consider as well.
 When designing your barcode, do so with CMYK and reference a color management system (CMS) to assure a quality reproduction of the desired color for the labels.
 In addition, avoid labeling materials that are reflective.
 Even a slight reflection on the label can affect contrast, so make sure you select labels and overlays that won’t cause scanning issues.

 And make sure there are a few millimeters of space around the entire code (sometimes referred to as a light zone or quiet zone) to help ensure reliable scanning.
 This area should be free of text, marks, or other printed items.
-The quite zone should be a minimum of 10 times the width of the narrowest bar of a linear barcode, or one cell width on each of the symbol for 2D barcodes.
+The quite zone should be a minimum of 10 times the width of the narrowest bar of a linear barcode, or one cell width on each of the symbols for 2D barcodes.
 The quite zone allows the scanner to see the entire code.

 Make sure you test the barcode label with different scanners to make sure it will be readable both in your own facility and for downstream supply chain partners.
 As long as you follow the basic contrast rules (dark colors for the bars, light colors or red for the background) you should be able to produce an attractive and readable color barcode.